Best Exercises to Grow Glutes Not Thighs

 Of course, that doesn’t mean you should never perform these types of exercises.
 If you train one part of your body a lot (glutes and hamstrings) and completely avoid training its antagonist (quads), you could develop muscle imbalances that lead to injury.

-But if your goal is to grow glutes not thighs, then you’ll want to perform these moves less often, such as 1-2x per week.
+But if your goal is to grow glutes not thighs, then you’ll want to perform the above moves less often, such as 1-2x per week.
+This is how to stop your thighs from growing.

 Exercises that Grow Glutes Not Thighs